Paroyer/ModCatalogue/ModList.md

 -Dict modification for localization, Pet Name on Food and such are list on this page : [Dict Modification](https://paroyer.github.io/ModCatalogue/Mods/Dict)

 -Same for Reshade-Pack if ever there's more in the future.
 As there is only Pikyso's Pack so far it's still listed down here.
+There's also sound-pack that could be added to change some of the game music, but let me admit all the one i've seen so far were either pretty shitty or for a precise target audience, if it ever become relevant I should add a dedicated page for them too.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;